The Future of Technology with Natural Language Processing

 In general, these features can both create a competitive advantage for businesses and enable personalization of products and services for customers.
 Moreover, thanks to sentiment analysis and trend monitoring, various connected devices can finally find answers and offer the products and services consumers need and want.

 As you see, the Internet of Things connects not only things, it connects technologies.
 Imagine a world where devices work in tandem with humans, understand their queries, feel their needs and provide relevant responses.
-At this point, a world like that is only possible with improving artificial intelligence and NLP – the technologies that enable contextual understanding and allow smart devices to actually solve our problems.
+These IoT future predictions are likely to come true only with improving artificial intelligence and NLP – the technologies that enable contextual understanding and allow smart devices to actually solve our problems.

 This post was originally published at IoT for All.